 In 2016 Eelyn Lee and artist R.M.
-Sánchez-Camus co-founded Social Art Network (SAN), a UK based community of artists committed to building agency for the field of art and social practice.
+Sánchez-Camus co-founded Social Art Network (SAN), a UK based community of artists committed to building agency in the field of art and social practice.

 SAN grew out of the Collaborative Arts Peer Forum, a group of twelve artists with socially engaged practices who met regularly at Peckham Platform to test the benefits of peer-to-peer support.
 Convened by Eelyn Lee with support from Artquest and Peckham Platform the group shared practice and identified four key factors needed to support artists and strengthen the field: